 Definition of Legal Entity Identifier(LEI) code

-Before knowing who needs LEI code it is necessary to know what is LEI code?
+Before knowing who needs the LEI code, it is necessary to know what the LEI code is.
 LEI code is a key measure to improve the quality and accuracy of financial data systems for better risk management that came into action after the Global Financial Crisis.
-It verifies “who is who” and “who owns whom”.
-The LEI code is a 20-digit alphanumeric unique identity code allocated to legal entities that take part in financial transactions.
+It verifies ‘who is who’ and “‘who owns whom’.”
+The LEI code is a 20-digit alphanumeric unique identity code allocated to legal entities participating in financial transactions.

 Benefits of Legal Entity Identifier(LEI) code

 - LEI code verifies that the company is registered legally and actively working

 - LEI code helps entities to step into financial transactions with other entities

 - It boosts credibility not only within India but worldwide